wufuC/atom-autoupdate-packages/README.md

 | Can mute notification                 | ✓            |                           |
 | Minimum interval between update-check | 1 hour^      | 15 mins                   |

-\# Uses Atom's notification system, should be platform-independent.
-Require the bundled `notification` package.
+\# Use Atom's notification system, should be platform-independent.
+Require the bundled `notifications` package.

 $ Use `terminal-notifer`.
 Messages are sent to the Notification Center on Mac OS X 10.8 or higher.